PHES-ODM/PHES-ODM-Mapper/README.md

 ```

 All built-in modules can be found at
-[/odm_map/data/modules](/odm_map/data/modules), simply use the directory name
-of the module for the `--module` parameter.
-A list of available modules can be
+[/odm_map/data/modules](/odm_map/data/modules).
+Alternatively, a list of
-seen by running:
+installed conversion modules can be seen by running:

 ```console
 odm-map --help